PlayEveryWare/eos_plugin_for_unity/docs/frequently_asked_questions.md

 all of Unity has been bootstrapped so that the Plugin can hook all the appropriate things before the first graphics call by the Unity engine.
 See [eos_config_security.md](eos_config_security.md) for more information.

+## Why does the Demo Scene fail to load

+There is a standard sample pack, and several extra packs in the EOS Unity Plugin.
+If a scene doesn't load, remember to import the wanted extra pack.

 ## What is this error